yaoyao-liu/meta-transfer-learning-pytorch/README.md

 ## Installation

-In order to run this repository, we advise you to install python 2.7 or 3.5 and TensorFlow 1.3.0 with Anaconda.
+In order to run this repository, we advise you to install python 3.5 and PyTorch 0.4.0 with Anaconda.

 You may download Anaconda and read the installation instruction on their official website:
 <https://www.anaconda.com/download/>